A Minimalist Dataset for Systematic Generalization of Perception, Syntax, and Semantics: Abstract

 \section{Abstract}

-Inspired by humans' remarkable ability to master arithmetic and generalize to unseen problems, we present a new dataset, \acs{hint}, to study machines' capability of learning generalizable concepts at three different levels: \textit{perception}, \textit{syntax}, and \textit{semantics}.
-In particular, concepts in \acs{hint}, including both digits and operators, are required to learn in a weakly-supervised fashion: Only the final results of handwriting expressions are provided as supervision.
-Learning agents need to reckon how concepts are perceived from raw signals such as images (\ie, perception), how multiple concepts are structurally combined to form a valid expression (\ie, syntax), and how concepts are realized to afford various reasoning tasks (\ie, semantics).
-With a focus on systematic generalization, we carefully design a five-fold test set to evaluate both the \textit{interpolation} and the \textit{extrapolation} of learned concepts.
-To tackle this challenging problem, we propose a neural-symbolic system by integrating neural networks with grammar parsing and program synthesis, learned by a novel deduction--abduction strategy.
-In experiments, the proposed neural-symbolic system demonstrates strong generalization capability and significantly outperforms end-to-end neural methods like RNN and Transformer.
-The results also indicate the significance of \textit{recursive priors} for extrapolation on syntax and semantics.
+Inspired by humans' exceptional ability to master arithmetic and generalize to new problems, we present a new dataset, \ac{hint}, to examine machines' capability of learning generalizable concepts at three levels: \textit{perception}, \textit{syntax}, and \textit{semantics}.
+In \ac{hint}, machines are tasked with learning how concepts are perceived from raw signals such as images (\ie, perception), how multiple concepts are structurally combined to form a valid expression (\ie, syntax), and how concepts are realized to afford various reasoning tasks (\ie, semantics), all in a weakly supervised manner.
+Focusing on systematic generalization, we carefully design a five-fold test set to evaluate both the \textit{interpolation} and the \textit{extrapolation} of learned concepts \wrt the three levels.
+Further, we design a few-shot learning split to determine whether or not models can rapidly learn new concepts and generalize them to more complex scenarios.
+To comprehend existing models' limitations, we undertake extensive experiments with various sequence-to-sequence models, including RNNs, Transformers, and GPT-3 (with the chain of thought prompting).
+The results indicate that current models struggle to extrapolate to long-range syntactic dependency and semantics.
+Models exhibit a considerable gap toward human-level generalization when evaluated with new concepts in a few-shot setting.
+Moreover, we discover that it is infeasible to solve \ac{hint} by merely scaling up the dataset and the model size; this strategy contributes little to the extrapolation of syntax and semantics.
+Finally, in zero-shot GPT-3 experiments, the chain of thought prompting exhibits impressive results and significantly boosts the test accuracy.
+We believe the \ac{hint} dataset and the experimental findings are of great interest to the learning community on systematic generalization.